Rays vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has 19 doubles, two triples, nine home runs, 28 walks and 50 RBI (76 total hits).
-He has stolen seven bases.
+- Semien has put up 76 hits with 19 doubles, two triples, nine home runs and 28 walks.
+He has driven in 50 runs with seven stolen bases.

 Semien Recent Games